agemooij/riak-scala-client/README.md

     - Fetching exact matches
     - Fetching ranges
     - Automatic indexing of Scala (case) classes using type classes
 - An untyped RiakValue class for interacting with raw Riak values and their associated meta data (vlock, etag, content type, last modified time, indexes, etc.)
 - A typed RiakMeta[T] class for interacting with deserialized values while retaining their associated meta data (vlock, etag, content type, last modified time, indexes, etc.)
 - Auto-retry of fetches and stores (a standard feature of the underlying spray-client library)

 These Riak features are currently missing and/or under construction:

 - link walking
 - Map Reduce
+- Conditional fetch/store semantics (i.e. If-None-Match and If-Match for ETags and If-Modified-Since and If-Unmodified-Since for LastModified)

 ## Design and Implementation